bahmutov/cypress-workflows/README.md

 Call these workflows from your GitHub Action workflows, a single line (with parameters) let's you run N parallel test jobs without any configuration.

-🎓 Covered in my course [Testing The Swag Store](https://cypress.tips/courses/swag-store)
+🎓 Covered in my course [Testing The Swag Store](https://cypress.tips/courses/swag-store) and [Cypress-split plugin](https://cypress.tips/courses/cypress-split)

 ## Example